Institute-for-ReWriting-World-History/the1854project/README.md

 sectarian and religious strife, modem society rates veiy low.
 The propagation of factional religions like Buddhism, Christianity and Islam have driven wedges in human society and plunged it into social and theological confusion.
-The Vedic mornings have been lost.
+The Vedic moorings have been lost.
 Humanity today is in the hapless position of being thrown overboard from a wrecked Vedic ship to fend for itself in a dark, stormy, shark-infested sea of divisive selfish interests with each